skymethod/spc/README.md

 ## How

-The mechanism is simple, inspired by what the popular podcast app [Overcast already does today](https://overcast.fm/podcasterinfo), namely including podcast-specific information _inside_ the HTTP [user-agent](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/User-Agent) request header when the app's backend server fetches the feed.
+The mechanism is simple, inspired by what the popular podcast app [Overcast already does today](https://overcast.fm/podcasterinfo), namely including podcast-specific information _inside_ the HTTP [user-agent](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/User-Agent) request header when the app's backend server fetches the podcast RSS feed.

 This elegant approach neatly solves the problem without needing complicated auth schemes.
 The information is transferred server-to-server, ensuring the information is seen only by the podcaster (or the podcaster's hosting company), and never includes any given podcast listener in the call flow - avoiding accidental listener IP leakage.
 It also requires no new outgoing fetch calls for every podcast, reusing the standard feed-level call that the app already makes.